 If you haven’t been on the market for a printer for a while, you might be surprised by all the advancements that have been made in printer technology.
 You might also be slightly overwhelmed by the number of options.
 Printers can now do more than they ever could, but that doesn’t mean that you need or have the means to buy the latest most expensive model.
+Actually, you can earn cash for extra ink if you have and wish to sell them.

 However, there are some crucial points that you’ll need to look for if you don’t want to be disappointed with your purchase.
 Here are some of the things you need to consider when shopping for a home printer.